Can I send you a FREE copy of 6 Secrets to Seeing God in Your Story?

 Patty paused for a moment, looking at her students.
 She got through telling most of her story, but she knew the hardest part was finishing it.

-The gathering of memories and the talking began to settle in that hospital room, and Patty’s mom turned to her daughter.
+The talking and gathering of memories began to settle in that hospital room, and Patty’s mom turned to her daughter.
 With a weak smile, she whispered, “Honey, I’m ready to go to sleep now.”

 As soon as Patty spoke those words to her class, she had to stop.
 The tears clouding her eyes started streaming down her face.
 She waited a moment, reaching for some Kleenex.